stefanovic80/geompy/README.md

 `run main.py`

+and choose a minimum (xmin) and a maximum (xmax) value for coordinates axes.
+In this case

+`xmin`
+`-20`

+`xmax`
+`20`

 # Usage

 # Draw a (random) circumference

 Each geometric locus is a python class.
-Say you wan to draw a circumference, than you have to define a circumference type instance which I suggest you to call 'C1' as follows
+Say you want to draw a circumference, than you have to define a circumference type instance which I suggest you to call 'C1' as follows

 `C1 = circumference()`

-by defult, the minimum and maximum values of both x and y axes are -20 and 20, with 500 steps in betweeen them.
 Once the "C1" instance is created, than use the "draw" method as follows

 `C1.draw()`